 - What kind of contributions you accept e.g. bug fixes, enhancements, documentation updates etc…

-- Instructions for submitting their contribution e.g. by submitting a pull request
+- Instructions for submitting a contribution e.g. by submitting a pull request

 - Guidelines for code submitted e.g. linting rules, file naming, variable naming conventions etc…